sunfounder/picar-x/docs/source/quick_guide_on_python.rst

 * SD card
 * Power supply

-1. Insert the SD card (with card reader) into the PC and open `Raspberry Pi Imager <https://www.raspberrypi.org/downloads/>`_ .
+1. Insert the Micro SD card (with card reader) into the PC and open `Raspberry Pi Imager <https://www.raspberrypi.org/downloads/>`_ .

     .. image:: img/RPi_imager.png

 #.
-Click CHOOSE OS and Select the first one (Recommended) to download and write.
+Click **CHOOSE OS** and Select the first one (Recommended for 32-bit systems) to download the Raspberry Pi OS.

     .. image:: img/RPi_imager2.png

 #.
-Click CHOOSE SD CARD.
-Select the one you just insert into PC.
+Click **CHOOSE SD CARD** .
+At the prompt, select the Micro SD card inserted into the PC.

     .. image:: img/RPi_imager3.png

 #.
-Write!
+Click **WRITE** to burn the Rasbian OS onto the Micro SD card.

     .. image:: img/RPi_imager4.png

 .. note::

-    For more ways to install Raspberry Pi OS, please click https://www.raspberrypi.org/documentation/installation/.
+    For full review of installing the Raspberry Pi OS, please reference the online documentation here: `Standard Installation <https://www.raspberrypi.org/documentation/installation/>`_.

 .. note::

-    If you have a display, getting into the Raspberry Pi and opening Terminal to run the code is a simple task for you, for a detailed tutorial please refer to: `Setting up your Raspberry Pi <https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up>`_ .
+    For a detailed tutorial on how to launch Raspberry Pi and open a Terminal interface, please refer to: `Setting up your Raspberry Pi <https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up>`_.

-    If you do not have a display, you will need to follow the tutorial below to access the Raspberry Pi remotely via your own PC.
+    For users without a display attached to the Raspberry Pi, follow the instructions below to access the Raspberry Pi remotely from a PC.

 .. _configure_wifi_file:

 Configure Wi-Fi File
 -----------------------------------------------

-You will need to define a ``wpa_supplicant.conf`` file for your particular wireless network.
-Put this file in the ``boot`` folder, and when the Pi first boots, it will copy that file into the correct location and use those settings to start up wireless networking.
+A ``wpa_supplicant.conf`` file will need to be created and configured for the users local wireless network.
+Put this file in the ``boot`` folder of the Raspberry Pi.
+When the Raspberry Pi first boots, it will copy that file into the correct location and use the settings in the file for wireless networking.

-Depending on the operating system and editor you are using, the file may have incorrect line breaks or the wrong file extension, so make sure the editor you are using can fix this.
+Depending on the operating system and text-editor, the file may have incorrect line breaks, or possibly an incorrect file extension.
 Linux expects the line feed (LF) newline character.
-For more information, see this `Wikipedia article <https://en.wikipedia.org/wiki/Newline>`_ .
+For more information, reference the following article: `Newline Wikipedia <https://en.wikipedia.org/wiki/Newline>`_ .

+If there are complications, SunFounder recommends using GNU Nano as a text editor.

 .. image:: img/setup_python1.png